-Who are your students when teaching for a company?
+Who are your students when teaching with a company?

-Most of the online jobs you will find cater to young kids and teenagers, who are taking English classes after school, on weekends, or during school holidays.
-Many online tutoring companies are based in Asia, particularly China, so there’s a good chance your students will be from this region.
+Most of the online jobs you will find cater to young kids and teenagers who are taking English classes after school, on weekends, or during school holidays.
 The number of online companies that teach adults English online is significantly increasing as well, often in Latin America, so you may also teach university students or business professionals when teaching online for a company.

-How do you get qualified to teach online for a company?
+How do you get qualified to teach online with a company?

 When it comes to equipment, at the bare minimum, you’ll also need the following: